-In the Structured Property Financing segment, we finance commercial property, particularly offices, shopping centres, logistics properties and hotels.
-We facilitate property projects for our domestic and international clients within the framework of a three-continent strategy covering Europe, North America and Asia.
-In this context, our particular strength lies in the success we have in combining local market expertise and sector-specific knowhow.
+In the Structured Property Financing segment, we finance commercial property - in particular, office buildings, hotels, shopping centres as well as logistics properties and residential property - in Germany, Europe, North America and Asia.
+We focus on financing existing buildings.
+Our particular strength lies in the success we have in combining local market expertise and sector-specific knowhow.